sonic-net/SONiC/doc/Sonic-mclag-hld-v0.4.md

 # 7	Typical Data diagram for MCLAG

 ![](https://github.com/Azure/SONiC/blob/a3ee33a73c4f58f0ad32c9df893ed477843335a4/images/mclag_hld/MCLAG_HLD_7.1.png)
+<center>Diagram 7.1</center>

-In the above diagram, PortChannel0001 and PortChannel0002 are mclag enabled interfaces, PortChannel0003 is peer-link.
+In the diagram 7.1, PortChannel0001 and PortChannel0002 are mclag enabled interfaces, PortChannel0003 is peer-link.
 Peer-link forwarding is disabled for mclag enabled interfaces, and MAC learning of peer-link is disabled.
 Generally, all portchannels in each PE are in up state, and the data flow path is presented by the red line.
+We use acl rule to filter the traffic flow from peer-link to mclag enabled interfaces in ASIC.
+For example in the diagram 7.1 , in PE1 the traffic which is from PortChannel0003 and the out interface is PortChannel0001 will be dropped.
+No SAI API changes is required.
+In linux kernel, ebtable module is used to do the same thing, command is as 'ebtables -A FORWARD -i PortChannel0003 -o PortChannel0001 -j DROP'.

 ![](https://github.com/Azure/SONiC/blob/a3ee33a73c4f58f0ad32c9df893ed477843335a4/images/mclag_hld/MCLAG_HLD_7.2.png)
+<center>Diagram 7.2</center>

-In the above diagram, if PortChannel0001 in PE1 is down, the data flow from CE2 to CE1 through PE1 is changed to the path presented by the blue line.
+In the diagram 7.2, if PortChannel0001 in PE1 is down, the data flow from CE2 to CE1 through PE1 is changed to the path presented by the blue line.
 A shorter prefix is installed in PE1 with nexthop points to the peer link. the data flow from CE1 to CE2 is unchanged.
 When PE2 is notified that PortChannel0001 in PE1 is down, it remove the isolation from peer-link to PortChannel0001.

 ![](https://github.com/Azure/SONiC/blob/a3ee33a73c4f58f0ad32c9df893ed477843335a4/images/mclag_hld/MCLAG_HLD_7.3.png)
+<center>Diagram 7.3</center>

-When peer link is down, as shown above, no action is taken.
-Data forwarding continues as usual, but eventually the system will become instable since information cannot be exchanged between the two peers.
+In the diagram 7.3, when peer link is down, as shown above, no action is taken.
+Data forwarding continues as usual, but eventually the system will become unstable since information cannot be exchanged between the two peers.
+When peer link is down, we can provide another link between peers to converge the MCLAG system, this may be supported in the future.

 # 8	SONiC system diagram for MCLAG
 The MC-LAG code will run in a separate container.
 The following chart is with added ICCPd container.
 The blocks below are just illustrating the concept flow.
+Note: ICCPd docker container doesn't start by default, it could be started on demand.
+Linux command 'systemctl start iccpd' can be used to start ICCPd docker container, 'systemctl enable iccpd' will start ICCPd docker automatic after rebooting.

 ![](https://github.com/Azure/SONiC/blob/6577edb5dba96d9d25c988b7aafe565063966af6/images/mclag_hld/MCLAG_HLD_8.png)

 Flow 1: ICCPd reads MCLAG related configuration from CONFIG_DB

 Flow 2: Updating kernel with ARP learned.
 Syncing up kernel with changed MAC to update LACP with system ID for the portchannel also, in this stage, the static route using peer link is also updated.

 Flow 3: ICCPd learns events such as L2 interface creation, L3 interface creation, MAC of local interfaces and its modification, IP address and its modification, ARP learning, VLAN creation and its member’s association/de-association, interface admin/link state.